landrewwray/landrewwray.github.io/_posts/2024-02-01-Chatbot-of-Tomorrow-03.md

 <img src="/docs/assets/img/FOT/Blind elephant 02.jpeg" target = "_blank" rel = "noreferrer noopener" alt = "" width="500"/>

-*"I'm thinking we go all in on hypermobility - lots of axial joints in sequence!"
+*"I'm thinking serpentine robot; we go all in on hypermobility."
 Three blind men cybernetically upgrade an elephant.
 Image created with DALL·E 3.*

 This is where it’s all been headed!
 For each issue highlighted in the [last post](https://landrewwray.github.io/2024/02/01/Chatbot-of-Tomorrow-02.html), I’ll touch on “**standard**” solutions that are already in widespread use, feasible-but-risky “**adventurous**” approaches, and “**radical**” approaches that would be much more drastic to implement.